davidjohnmaccallum/My-Work-Journal/README.md

 > The tragedy of the commons is a situation in a shared-resource system where individual users acting independently according to their own self-interest behave contrary to the common good of all users by depleting or spoiling that resource through their collective action.
 [Wikipedia](https://en.wikipedia.org/wiki/Tragedy_of_the_commons)

 Hence, private ownership.
 The same applies in a business.
 If I own the document/component/team/department and it is in a mess that says something about me.
 If, as a leader, you fail to delegate ownership.
 Everything is a reflection of you.

+# Data lifecycle hooks

+15 May 2019

+Very useful to have a beforeCreate, afterCreate, beforeUpdate, afterUpdate, beforeDelete, afterDelete hook for your data.
+I am thinking specifically of data you would store in a database.
+Ideally the hooks should give you the data value before and after the change and the before hooks should allow you to cancel the change.